farhanishraq2001/Student-SQLDB-Application/README.md

   5) While having pgAdmin4 open, go to the Application folder (can open it in VSCode integrated terminal), type node server.js in the terminal and hit enter on your keyboard
-  6) Now the server should be running at localhose:3000/students You can now interact with the server to view, add, update, and delete student(s)
+  6) Now the server should be running at localhose:3000/students You can now interact with the server to view, add, update, and delete student(s) from/to the students table
+  7) To end the server, simply head back to the terminal where you typed node server.js.
+Here hold control + c (for Windows) or command + c (for Mac) on your keyboard